kata198/QueryableList/README.md

 *filterOr* - returns a QueryableList where each item matches ANY of the provided criteria.

+*customFilter* - Takes a lambda or a function as a parameter.
+Each element in the list is passed into this function, and if it returns True, that element is retained.

 The QueryableList types support all the operations of a list, and return the same QueryableList types so you can perform chaining.